 Civil and Environmental Engineering

-I had my bachelor's degree in Civil and Environmental Engineering from the American University of Beirut.
-I grew up in Beirut, a city that suffered war for many years, but with a very positive, life loving, active population, which looks forward to the future and acts fast to erase wounds.
-The country experienced exponential growth for past years, but with weakness and corruption in administrative control, that has ended up growing without any well thought planning and proper regulation.
-Having to face this day-to-day experience enhanced my curiosity to learn and understand more the concepts of urban development.
+Lea had her Bachelor’s degree in Civil and Environmental Engineering from the American University of Beirut.
+She grew up in Beirut, a city that suffered war for many years, but with a very positive, life-loving, active population, which looks forward to the future and acts fast to erase wounds.
+The country experienced exponential growth over the past few years, but with weakness and corruption in administrative control, it has ended up growing without any well-thought planning and proper regulation.
+Having to face this day-to-day experience enhanced my curiosity to learn and understand more of the concepts of urban development.

 Aleksei Lugovoi, Estonia

-I have a degree in human geography from the University of St. Andrews (Scotland).
-I consider my life experiences, rather than academic background, to be one of my strongest attributes.
-For five years, in between studying, I traveled around the world and worked my way through new places, while learning about people and the spaces they create.
+Aleksei has a degree in Human Geography from the University of St. Andrews (Scotland).
+He considers his life experiences, rather than academic background, to be one of his strongest attributes.
+For five years, in between studying, he traveled around the world and worked his way through new places, while learning about people and the spaces they create.

 Jamileh Montazer, Iran

 Applied Mathematics and Urban and Regional Planning

 Jamileh got her Bachelor’s degree in Applied Mathematics from the University of Tehran (2005) and her Master’s degree in Urban and Regional Planning from Shahid Beheshti University (Tehran, 2009).
 After graduation, she started to work in consulting private companies and has been involved in different projects, including renewal and regeneration planning for a slum area and planning for the downtown area of the city of Mashhad.
 In addition, she taught statistics and quantitative methods in urban and regional planning as a university lecturer at Azad University of Mashhad.
 She also was a teaching assistant at the Faculty of Architecture and Urbanism in Ferdowsi University of Mashhad.